 There are several definitions of spinal stability and interpretations vary depending on the context.
 For the purpose of this study, spinal stability was defined similarly to the definition from Reeves et al. as the ability of the spine to remain within a given range of motion [25].
-For this experiment, the range of stability used to determine normal sagittal balance was defined by the Scoliosis Research Society in which a plumb line was drawn vertically downwards from the center of the C7 vertebra.
-The plumb line should be ±2 cm (0.787 in) from the posterior superior aspect of the S1 vertebra to be considered stable[30].